Control of reactive collisions by quantum interference: Supplemental Materials

 \subsection{Mapping between Fabry-Perot model and threshold scattering formalism}

-In the main text, we have shown that the results of the multichannel quantum defect model at threshold regime can be expressed by the Fabry-Perot contrast.
+In the main text, we have shown that the results of the multichannel quantum defect model in the threshold regime can be expressed by the Fabry-Perot contrast.
 Here we show how the multiple reflections are treated in a S matrix formalism.

-The quantum reflection and transmission of the scattering wavefunction at long-range regime is formulated in terms of $r^{io} (r^{oi})$ and $t^{io} (t^{oi})$, the amplitude reflection and transmission coefficients for the wave travelling inward (outward) respectively, as introduced in \cite{gao_qdt_general, cong_qdt, PJ2}.
+The quantum reflection and transmission of the scattering wavefunction in the long-range regime are formulated in terms of $r^{io} (r^{oi})$ and $t^{io} (t^{oi})$, the amplitude reflection and transmission coefficients for the wave travelling inward (outward) respectively, as introduced in \cite{gao_qdt_general, cong_qdt, PJ2}.
 In general, $r^{oi}$ and $r^{io}$ have different phases.
 The coefficient of the short-range reflection with loss is the short-range S-matrix, $S^c = \xi e^{i2\delta_s}$ where $\xi = (1-y)/(1+y)$ and $y$ is the quantum-defect parameter, as given in \cite{PJ2, cong_qdt_highpartial}. $\delta_s$ is the short-range phase shift with a finite range $0 {\leq} \delta_s {<} \pi$ \cite{PJ2}.